If the Time of Day When I Got the Ticket is Incorrectly Shown Does My Traffic Ticket Get Tossed Out?

-The Belief That a Traffic Ticket Will Be Tossed For Mistakenly Spelled Information Is a Myth.
-A Traffic Ticket Will Be Thrown Out Only If the Mistakenly Spelled Information Could Mislead the Person Charged When Deciding to Either Fight the Ticket or Fail to Appear at Risk of Being Convicted.
+The Belief That a Traffic Charge Will Be Tossed If Information Is Incorrectly Spelled Is a Myth.
+A Traffic Charge Will Be Thrown Out Only If the Incorrectly Spelled Information Could Mislead the Person Charged When Deciding to Either Fight the Charge or Fail to Appear at Risk of a Conviction In Absence.

 The Provincial Offences Act, R.S.O.
 1990, c.
 P.33, being the statute that prescribes, among other things, the way certain charges, or offences, should be dealt with, contains the requirements that a traffic ticket should be, "... complete and regular on its face ...", per section 9.1(2) of the Provincial Offences Act.
 Where a flaw exists, section 34 of the Provincial Offences Act, generally, provides the authority for amendment of the flaw; however, this authority to amend is only available when the person charged with the offence, or an agent of that person such as a paralegal, is present and therefore is able to receive details of the amendment.
 Accordingly, where the person charged is absent and without a representative appearing, the Court is faced with the incapacity to amend the document; and according to section 9.1(3), the proceeding shall be quashed, or in common words, the ticket shall be thrown out.
 This raises the question of when is the traffic ticket, "... complete and regular on its face ...".
 Troublesome for many is the misperception that the traffic ticket must be perfectly complete.
 Specifically, section 9.1 and section 34 of the Provincial Offences Act state: